fastbodin/sim_anneal/problems/tsp/README.md

 The traveling salesman problem can be modelled by the following QUBO.
-Given a set of $n$ cities, let $x_{i,j}$ be equal to 1 if city $i$ is the $j$th city visited in the tour and 0 otherwise.
+Given a set of $n$ cities, let $x_{i,j}$ be equal to 1 if city $i$ is the $j$ th city visited in the tour and 0 otherwise.

 ## Constraints: